 Drinks and cakes are available to take away if required.

-Our food is prepared in kitchens which may use a wide variety of allergens.
+Our volunteers bake the cakes in kitchens where there are a wide variety of allergens.

 There is a fantastic selection of paper backs and hardbacks.
 So why go further to stock up for your holiday reading?
 Give a donation and come away happy.
 Exchanges of read or unwanted books are always welcome.